mars0i/majure/README.md

-(A small note about the common ailment *parenthephobia*: Even those who learned Lisp in school sometimes suffer from this due to lack of the following salutary information; As long as you (a) become familiar with proper Lisp code formatting, (b) use an editor that matches parentheses, and (c) use an editor that will automatically reformat Lisp code for you, parentheses are easy to manage.
+(A small note about the common ailment *parenthephobia*: Even those who learned Lisp in school sometimes suffer from this due to lack of the following salutary information: As long as you (a) become familiar with proper Lisp code formatting, (b) use an editor that matches parentheses, and (c) use an editor that will automatically reformat Lisp code for you, parentheses are easy to manage.
 There's no need to